 5G Core network will completely be virtualized on general purpose COTS hardware.
 Irrespective of the network functions like EPC, CDN, Video Optimizer, IMS, and Firewall, all the solutions will be on virtualized network with resource pooling.
 This type of core network will significantly save cost, will be easy to scale, and be elastic.
 The decoupling of control plane from data plane will create innovative network applications from third parties over and above automated service orchestration on a centralized network control.

 5G services will include enriched communications services which will be mostly IMS based.
 VoLTE/ViLTE services have matured since the advent of IMS alongside LTE and LTE-Advanced and are likely to take up completely from CS Voice calls.
 Similarly SMS, MMS, Cell Broadcast, and Public warning system (PWS) are all expected to integrate into a single RCS (Rich Communication Suite) integrated service

 From Mobile Broadband to Virtual presence, thin clients to augmented realities, ViLTE (Video over LTE) to UHD (ultrahigh definition) content delivery, Smart phones to massive IoT market, clearly 5G will have a huge impact.

 This is where mobile cellular operators are expected to take a significant slice of the pie.

-HCL is aggressively supporting its clients and end customers from Operators, OEM to test solution providers in stack, product and solution development with continuous evolution of technology from 4G to 5G.
+HCLTech is aggressively supporting its clients and end customers from Operators, OEM to test solution providers in stack, product and solution development with continuous evolution of technology from 4G to 5G.

 For more information, please click here